sirine-chahma/DSCI_522_group_401/reports/medical_expense_analysis.md

 Now, from above Exploratory Data Analysis we are interested in following two questions:

-  - Is there a significant difference of expenses between smokers and non-smokers?
+  - Is there a significant difference in expenses between smokers and non-smokers?
-  - Is there a significant difference of expenses between males and females?
+  - Is there a significant difference in expenses between males and females
 <br>

 ##### 1\.
 Is there a significant difference of expenses between smokers and non-smokers?